 - Taking large doses of vitamins can be harmful because your body only needs vitamins in very tiny amounts.

-- Eating plenty of fruits, vegetables, whole grains and cereals will give your body most of the vitamins your body needs at the right level and in the right balance.
+- Eating plenty of fruits, vegetables, wholegrains and cereals will give your body the vitamins it needs, at the right level and in the right balance.

 - Vitamin supplements can’t replace a healthy diet, but a general multivitamin may help if your diet is inadequate.

 - People who may need vitamin supplements include pregnant and breastfeeding women, people who consume alcohol in amounts over the recommended level, drug users and the elderly.